ecj2/kaku/README.md

 ## Credits
 Code by Eric Johnson.

-Bookmark icons by Yannick Lung (from Iconfinder)
+Bookmark icons by Yannick Lung (from Iconfinder).

 ## License
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).